NitramKamunyu/flatSignInInterface/README.md

 <p>We recommend using the ionic utility to create new Ionic projects that are based on this project but use a ready-made starter template.
 For example, to start a new Ionic project with the default tabs interface, make sure the ionic utility is installed:</p>

-`$ sudo npm install -g ionic`

-Then run:

-`$ sudo npm install -g ionic`
+To use this project as is, first clone the repo from GitHub, then run:

+`$ cd flatSignInInterface`

+<h3>Installation</h3>

-`$ ionic start myProject tabs`
+`ionic start myProject blank`

+`cd myProject b`

+Replace your www with this reposotry.

+Install android
+`ionic platform add android`

+Run o device

+`ionic run android`

 More info on this can be found on the Ionic Getting Started page.

-<h3>Installation</h3>

-While we recommend using the ionic utility to create new Ionic projects, you can use this repo as a barebones starting point to your next Ionic app.

-To use this project as is, first clone the repo from GitHub, then run:

-`$ cd ionic-app-base`
+<h3>Live example</h3>
+Want a live example ? , Download Ionic View from your store and enter the following code `f30f6dca`

 <h3>Issues</h3>